zbirobin/zbirobin/README.md

 - 👋 Hi, I’m @zbirobin
-- 👀 I’m a PhD student at the ECEO lab at EPFL
+- 👀 I’m a PhD student in the ECEO lab at EPFL
 - 🌱 I’m working on applying machine learning on the environment.
 - 📫 How to reach me zbi.robin@gmail.com